growth-constant/ask_it/README.md

-# Questionnaire
+# Ask It

 [![Code Climate](https://codeclimate.com/github/dr-click/survey.png)](https://codeclimate.com/github/dr-click/questionnaire)
-### Questionnaire on Rails...
+### Ask It on Rails...

-Questionnaire is a Rails Engine that brings multi types of quizzes, surveys and contests into your Rails application.
-Questionnaire models were designed to be flexible enough in order to be extended and integrated with your own models.
-Questionnaire was initially extracted from a real application that handles contests and quizzes.
+Ask It is a Rails Engine that brings multi types of quizzes, surveys and contests into your Rails application.
+Ask It models were designed to be flexible enough in order to be extended and integrated with your own models.
+Ask It was initially extracted from a real application that handles contests and quizzes.

 ## Documentation

-You can view the Questionnaire documentation in RDoc format here:
+You can view the Ask It documentation in RDoc format here:

 http://rubydoc.info/github/dr-click/questionnaire/master/frames

 ## Main Features:
- - Questionnaire can limit the number of attempts for each participant, can have multiple sections
+ - Ask It can limit the number of attempts for each participant, can have multiple sections
  - Sections can have multiple questions
  - Questions can have multiple answers
  - Answers can have different weights and types (multi choices, single choice, number, text)